What is a plant-based protein source?

 As a busy parent and practicing dietitian, I don’t have time to spend hours in the kitchen but I know how important it is to include plant-based protein sources in our meals and snacks.
 Here are my top 5 ideas to make it happen in 30 minutes or less:

-- School-safe nut-free trail mix: Mix together dried cranberries, dried apple pieces, cereal (e.g. toasted whole grain oat cereal) plus toasted sunflower and pumpkin seeds.
+- Trail mix: Mix together dried cranberries, dried apple pieces, cereal (e.g. toasted whole grain oat cereal) plus toasted sunflower and pumpkin seeds.

 - Wrap it up: Hummus spread on a whole grain wrap and rolled up.